graphcore/tutorials/kernel_benchmarks/tensorflow/README.md

 ### Prepare the environment

   Install the Poplar SDK following the instructions in the Getting Started guide for your IPU system.
-  Make sure to source the `enable.sh` script for poplar, and activate a Python virtualenv with the tensorflow-1 wheel from the Poplar SDK installed.
+  Make sure to source the `enable.sh` script for Poplar and activate a Python virtualenv with the tensorflow-1 wheel from the Poplar SDK installed.

 ### Run the programs